 If spouses file a joint Federal income tax return, they must also file a joint New Jersey income tax return.
 If spouses file separate Federal returns, separate State returns must also be filed.
-If your filing status is Married, filing separate return, be sure to enter the name and social security number of your spouse in the space provided under Line 3.
-Married individuals are not permitted to file as Head of Household for New Jersey purposes, even if allowed to do so on their Federal return.
-A married individual who files as Head of Household for Federal income tax purposes would file Married, filing separate return for New Jersey purposes.
+If your filing status is married, filing separate return, be sure to enter the social security number of your spouse in the boxes provided at the top of the tax return.